inductiva/inductiva/docs-sources/how-it-works/recipes/storage-related/sections/delete-project-tasks.md

 # Delete Project tasks

-If you want to clean up storage used by all tasks within a specific project, you can loop through them and remove their remote files.
+If you want to clean up storage used by all tasks within a specific project, you can loop through them and remove their remote files.This will remove both input and output files associated with each task.

 This is useful when a project is complete or you're starting fresh and want to free up space.

 ```python
 import inductiva